lana-20/emulator-simulator-real_device/README.md

 - Device orientation and rotation.
 - Hardware sensors.

-__Simulators__ can be useful for early testing of iOS apps by creating a simulated environment that mimics the functionality of a specific mobile device model.
+__Simulators__ can be useful for early testing of iOS apps by creating a simulated OS environment that mimics the functionality of a specific mobile device model.
 However, it's important to note that simulators have limitations and should not be relied upon for testing of hardware components, gestures, or real-world user scenarios.
 They are best for lightweight functional testing.

 __Emulators vs. Simulators__